const std = @import("std");

 is.

 portion of the type below.
-In other words, the string stored inside the string_object
+In other words, the string literal value exposed below is 16 bytes long.

 Now, if we create an pointer to the simple_array